To homepage

 Spanish hospitals diagnose infectious diseases through clinical assessments led by internal medicine departments and advanced microbiological testing.
 Diagnostic protocols utilize molecular PCR testing, serology, and blood cultures.
 Specialists like Dr. Javier Ramos Lazaro at Hospital HM Nou Delfos manage complex cases involving tuberculosis and community-acquired pathologies.

-• Specialist consultations: Initial assessments cost $100 to $200 with internal medicine experts.
+• Specialist consultations: Initial assessments cost Price on request to Price on request with internal medicine experts.

 • Molecular diagnostics: Rapid PCR testing is standard for respiratory viruses and same-day pathogen identification.